rserota/wad/README.md

 <h4>Global Reverb</h4>

+<em>Global reverb has been deprecated, since PolyWads provide a more flexible way to apply reverb to multiple Wads.
+Global reverb will be removed at some point in the near future.</em>

 If you want to use reverb on many Wads simultaneously, you may run into performance issues.
 You can work around this problem by using global reverb, which uses the same convolver node for many Wads, rather than using a seperate convolver node for each Wad that uses reverb.
 To use global reverb, there are two steps.
 First, call <code>Wad.setGlobalReverb()</code>.

 <pre><code>Wad.setGlobalReverb({